joehahn/cryptocoin-tensorflow-demo/README.md

 on 4 days of lagged price and volume data.
 The notebook then builds a simple LSTM  neural network using Keras on top of Tensorflow;
-this network has 3 hidden layers that are all 12 neurons wide, and training requires about 1 minute using a Mac laptop's CPU.
+this network has 3 hidden layers that are all 12 neurons wide, and training requires about 1 minute using the GPU on g2.2xlarge instance in AWS.
 ![](figs/lstm.png)
 The MAE (mean absolute error) loss function is used to train the LSTM model, and the model's MAE versus training epoch is shown below